EXPLORE VARANGER - PHOTOGRAPHING ON THE SHORES OF THE ARCTIC OCEAN - 2020

 The trip is intended for photography enthusiasts looking for a fantastic opportunity to take photographs of a spectacular part of Norway under the expert guidance of Trym Ivar Bergsmo.

 Should you have any questions or require further information about the trip, please send a text or email, and I will respond to any question.
 Before the workshop I will send you a PDF with lots of practical information and details about transport to and from Finnmark, essential equipment, sensible clothing, overnight accommodations, programmes, etc.

 Denne e-postadressen er beskyttet mot programmer som samler e-postadresser.
 Du må aktivere javaskript for å kunne se den.

 ph: +47 91131744

-You will be met at the airport in Kirkenes at about 12 noon on the first day.
-On the final day we will be back at the airport in Kirkenes in the afternoon.
-Its also possible to be picked up in Vadsø or Vardø.
+You will be met at the airport in Kirkenes at about 12 noon on the first day (August 31.2020).
+On the final day we will be back at the airport in Kirkenes approximately at the same time.
 We will be staying at 2 different locations on the Varanger peninsula.

 We will have a rental car with space for all the participants.

 Born and raised in Vesterålen, he studied photography for three years in the USA and has worked as a professional photographer for over 25 years.
 During this time, he has also been constantly working on the photograph as a form of artistic expression.
 He has a strong affiliation to the Arctic landscape and has, via commissions and personal projects, photographed Northern Norway, Svalbard, Sweden, Iceland and Greenland in addition to a wide range of other countries.